ivk1800/jugger.dart/README.md

 Compile-time dependency injection for Dart and Flutter.

-Android developers will easily understand the use of the library, jagger similar [Dagger2](https://github.com/google/dagger)
+Android developers will easily understand the use of the library, jugger similar [Dagger2](https://github.com/google/dagger)

 #### Getting Started